 Electrical engineering is all about information and energy.
 Electrical engineers control things, sense things, power things, design and build electronic devices, process signals, design computers, connect things and people – and lots more.

 The impact of electrical engineering on our daily lives can be seen and felt most everywhere.
-Next-generation electronic devices, environmental and medical sensors, power systems, energy conversion systems, communication systems, satellite systems, remote sensing, nanotechnology, medical devices, information technology, big data, lighting, displays, miniature computers, automotive electronics, imaging, and even cyber security are all the work of electrical engineers.
+Next-generation electronic devices, robotics, environmental and medical sensors, power systems, energy conversion systems, communication systems, satellite systems, remote sensing, nanotechnology, medical devices, information technology, big data, lighting, displays, miniature and low-power computers, automotive electronics, imaging, and even cyber security are all the work of electrical engineers.

 Electrical engineering is one of the broadest of all engineering degrees – allowing students to move into virtually any area of their choosing.
 If you wish to design, invent and improve devices that enhance life for the individual, as well as help solve society’s problems, EE is a great place for you.